-Jan-Åke says that most people in their 30s think it is strange that he has been in the same workplace for so long.
-But he says that he has changed job a several times, just within the company.
+Jan-Åke says that most people in their 30’s think it is strange that he has been at the same workplace for so long.
+Himself sees it as he has changed job a several times, only within the company.

 You with such long experience of leadership – how does one become a good manager?

 – Be close – not in the meaning that you need to be in the same geographic place where your employees are.
-Be close, show participation and listen.
+Be close by showing participation and listen.
 I work in three different geographic districts which means that I can rarely be geographically close to all my employees.
 Therefore, I see it as extremely important to respond to emails, reply to text messages and always answer calls.
 I also have regular meetings with my employees with the help of HR2 Mentor and they say that they feel that I am close, even though I am often at a geographical distance.
-Being close to your employees I think is the foundation of everything.
+Being close to your employees I think is the foundation of becoming a good manager.
 One should also not be afraid of taking care of conflicts.
 To hide from difficult questions is the same as sabotaging your own brand, you will not be credible.

 What do you get from the employees as a close leader?

 – You get respect and a good relationship.
 In a hierarchy, some leaders help to flatten the hierarchy through their way of being.
-They may be servants to everyone, sit and drink coffee etc. That’s not me.
+They may be servants to everyone or sit and drink coffee etc. That’s not me.
 As a person I don’t feel that I have time for that.